sciath/sciath/README.md

 The included `pth_exampleN.py` scripts serve as examples of key functionality.

+The tests' permission are set to allow direct execution (e.g. `./pth_example1.py`).
+They may also be run e.g. `python pth_example1.py`.

-Note: the tests themselves may _fail_ in the following examples.
+Note that the tests themselves may _fail_ in the following examples.
 This is to demonstrate how differences from expected output are reported, and doesn't mean that the test harness itself isn't working!